 A Norton scam email is a fake message that pretends to be from Norton, NortonLifeLock, LifeLock, or Norton 360.
 Most versions claim that your subscription renewed, your card was charged, or an invoice is ready.
 The message gives a phone number or link to “cancel” the charge, but the real goal is refund fraud, remote-access fraud, or payment-data theft.
+The same callback script can also arrive as a Google Calendar renewal warning scam instead of a normal email.

 Is a Norton invoice email a scam?